panda-re/panda/docs/manual.md

 ### Emulation details

-Qemu emulates a large number of instruction set architectures, but only a few of them are heavily used by PANDA reverse engineers.
+QEMU emulates a large number of instruction set architectures, but only a few of them are heavily used by PANDA reverse engineers.
 In particular, PANDA support is reasonably strong only for `x86`, `arm`, and `ppc`.

-It is necessary to have a mental model of how Qemu emulates guest code in order to write plugins.
-Consider a basic block of guest code that Qemu wants to emulate.
+It is necessary to have a mental model of how QEMU emulates guest code in order to write plugins.
+Consider a basic block of guest code that QEMU wants to emulate.
 It disassembles that code into guest instructions, one by one, simultaneously assembling a parallel basic block of instructions in an intermediate language (IL).
 This intermediate language is described in a [README](https://github.com/moyix/panda/blob/master/qemu/tcg/README) if you are interested.
-From this IL, Qemu generates a corresponding basic block of binary code that is directly executable on the host.
-Note that it is from this Qemu IL that PANDA generates LLVM instructions, as the two are fairly close already (our LLVM translation is actually borrowed from the [S2E](http://s2e.epfl.ch/) project).
+From this IL, QEMU generates a corresponding basic block of binary code that is directly executable on the host.
+Note that it is from this QEMU IL that PANDA generates LLVM instructions, as the two are fairly close already (our LLVM translation is actually borrowed from the [S2E](http://s2e.epfl.ch/) project).
 This basic block of code is actually executed, on the host, in order to emulate guest behavior.
-Qemu toggles between translating guest code and executing the translated binary versions.
-As a critical optimization, Qemu maintains a cache of already translated basic blocks.
+QEMU toggles between translating guest code and executing the translated binary versions.
+As a critical optimization, QEMU maintains a cache of already translated basic blocks.

 Here is how some of the plugins fit into that emulation sequence.